Information about the Developmental Psychology Graduate Major

 Faculty in this area research the development of perception, language, and cognition, as well as how cognitive development is constructed through attention, perception, and language.

-Research in this area aims to understand learning in its culture context, whether in formal or informal settings, including the impact of technology media, and societal beliefs on learning and development.
+Research in this area aims to understand learning and social development in their cultural contexts, whether in formal or informal settings, including the impact of technology media, cultural values, and social change on learning and development.

 Emotion, Stress, and Risk Taking

 Faculty in this area study motivation, reward processes, emotional learning, emotion regulation and risk taking behavior across development.
 Faculty also examine the phenomenology of chronic and acute stress exposure during key periods of developmental change.

 Identity, Family, and Peers